RetireFlexi

 Monte Carlo stress testing

 Run 5,000 randomised market scenarios to find the real probability your money lasts.
-Not a single best-guess number — an honest range of outcomes.
+Not a single optimistic line - a spread of actual outcomes.

 🏦